HoldenCaulfieldRye/caffe-1/RUN.md

 # save the nets to /data/ad6813/my-nets/saves/caffe for neatness

-# set blobs_lr to 0 if you want to freeze backprop on them
+# set blobs_lr AND weight_decay to 0 if you want to freeze backprop on them

 # change layer name not to match alexnet's to re-initialize weights